Black People Nearly Twice as Likely as Whites to Be Arrested at Portland Protests

 Portland Mayor Ted Wheeler, who is also the city’s police commissioner, refused multiple requests to comment on the racial disparity in arrests at protests calling for an end to that very problem.

-The city of Portland and Multnomah County, where it is located, have used the same measurement referenced above — the relative rate index — to show that black people are 4.4 times more likely to be arrested in Multnomah County than white people, according to a 2014 study, and 4.1 times more likely to have their charges prosecuted by the district attorney.
+But the city of Portland and Multnomah County, where it is located, have used Census numbers to calculate the same measurement referenced above — the relative rate index — to show that Black people are 4.4 times more likely to be arrested in Multnomah County than white people, according to a 2014 study, and 4.1 times more likely to have their charges prosecuted by the district attorney.

-The Oregon Criminal Justice Commission found in January that Portland police are twice as likely to search black pedestrians and black drivers during traffic stops than their white counterparts.
+The Oregon Criminal Justice Commission found in January that Portland police are twice as likely to search Black pedestrians and Black drivers during traffic stops than their white counterparts.

-And arrest numbers are just the first step in a series of racially biased procedures that end up with black people being six times more likely than white people to go to prison in Multnomah County.
+And arrest numbers are just the first step in a series of racially biased procedures that end up with Black people being six times more likely than white people to go to prison in Multnomah County.

 “Everyone in the criminal justice system likes to point the finger at someone else for racial disparities,” Leymon said.
 “Cops say ‘We’re just arresting people who break the law.’
 District attorneys say ‘We’re just prosecuting the cases you bring us.’
 And judges say ‘We’re just sentencing the people you prosecute.
-But if you’re black, every step through the criminal justice system increases your likelihood of going to prison.”
+But if you’re Black, every step through the criminal justice system increases your likelihood of going to prison.”

 The numbers provided by the Multnomah County District Attorney’s Office showed the racial breakdown for arrests from May 29 through Aug.
 13. There have been additional arrests since then by local police.